MixPayProtocol/developers.mixpay.me/docs/api/payments/payment-callback.md

 # Payment Callback

 When creating a payment, you can pass a `callbackUrl` parameter to the MixPay API.
 MixPay will send a POST request to your callbackUrl.
-After receiving the request, you can request [it](/api/payments/payments-results) to obtain the payment result.
+After receiving the request, you can request [payment result API](/api/payments/payments-results) to obtain the payment result.

+> After a successful payment, MixPay will send a POST request to this URL from our server.
+For security reasons, the URL must use HTTPS; For more details, see [Callback Event](/api/payments/payment-callback).
+If the request is submitted using the `application/x-www-form-urlencoded` content type, you must [URL-encode](https://www.w3schools.com/tags/ref_urlencode.ASP) the value, but if using `application/json`, URL encoding is not required.

 :::warning

-If you want to use callback.

 Please checkout the [Security Guidelines](/guides/security-guidelines) first!!!